If you're contemplating hiring a doula to support you in labor, and like physical touch to relieve pain, consider a massage doula.

 I have experience working with laboring folks as a doula and as a massage therapist.
 When I attend your labor as a massage doula, you get both: I still remain with you for the duration of your labor, still provide emotional support and all the other thousand little things doulas do, AND you'll have an experienced labor massage therapist at your beck and call.

 But doesn't lying down for an hour and getting a massage in labor sound really difficult?!
-This is why doing massage in labor is an art form, with an emphasis on flexibility.
+This is why labor massage is an art form, with an emphasis on flexibility.
 Often we're doing one thing during contractions, and another thing between them.
 You might be trying to rest in early labor and long grounding strokes down your back help your body let go of the contractions when they pass.
 You might find strength in simply having points held on your feet, or sacral counterpressure.
 You might be holding yourself up on your arms for hours at a time and really benefit from arm and shoulder massage so you can keep going.
 It'll entirely depend on what works for you in the moment, and I absolutely love guiding partners to find their own confidence in supporting you.

 As a gestational carrier myself, I would be thrilled to use my familiarity with the special circumstances of a surrogacy to help with your birth.
 Whether you're a surrogate or intended parents, you can rest assured that I can balance my time however you need: hands on support for the surrogate, gentle explanations and reassurances for the parents.
 I can help parents be as involved as everyone chooses, from being a messenger, delivering updates in the waiting room to helping figure out how to best support your surrogate.
 I can also advocate for parents in bonding with baby, and help set up a baby-feeding plan.